Positive model structures for abstract symmetric spectra: Introduction

 \section{Introduction}

-Let $\bcS $ be the category of topological symmetric spectra in the sense of \cite{HSS}, and let $\bcT $ be the homotopy category of $\bcS $ with respect to the stable model structure in it, so that $\bcT $ is equivalent to the standard topological stable homotopy category whose ``Homs" encode the stable homotopy groups of $CW$-complexes.
-As it was shown in \cite{EKMM} (see also \cite{MMSS}), the category $\bcS $ admits another one, positive, model structure whose homotopy category is the same as $\bcT $ but the positivity of this new structure gives rise to many good properties missing in the standard stable model structure.
-For example, if $X$ is a topological symmetric spectrum, which is cofibrant in the positive model structure, then the natural morphism from the $n$-th homotopy symmetric power of $X$ onto the honest $n$-symmetric power of $X$ is a stable weak equivalence, loc.cit.
+The aim of this paper is to give a systematic account of the method of constructing positive model structures for abstract symmetric spectra, used to prove one of the key theorems in \cite{GG2}.
+Let first $\bcS $ be the category of topological symmetric spectra in the sense of \cite{HSS}, and let $\bcT $ be the homotopy category of $\bcS $ with respect to the stable model structure in it.
+Then $\bcT $ is equivalent to the standard topological stable homotopy category, whose Hom-groups encode the stable homotopy groups of $CW$-complexes.
+As it was shown in \cite{EKMM} (see also \cite{MMSS}), the category $\bcS $ admits another one, so-called positive, model structure whose homotopy category is the same as $\bcT $, but the positivity of this new structure gives rise to many good properties missing in the standard stable model structure.
+For example, if $X$ is a topological symmetric spectrum, which is cofibrant in the positive model structure, then the natural morphism from the $n$-th homotopy symmetric power of $X$ onto the honest $n$-th symmetric power of $X$ is a stable weak equivalence, loc.cit.
+The latter result is important for our understanding of the stable homotopy groups through the Barratt-Priddy-Quillen theorem, see the modern approach in \cite{Schlichtkrull}.
+Another essential application of positive model structures in topology is that it yields a convenient model structure for commutative ring spectra, see \cite{Shipley}.

-Following \cite{Hovey2}, one can generalize the above topological stable category in the following way.
-We start with a pointed simplicial closed symmetric monoidal model category $\bcC $, which is, in addition, left proper and cellular.
-Take then a cofibrant object $T$ in $\bcC $ and look at the category of symmetric $T$-spectra $\bcS $ over $\bcC $, see \cite{Hovey2}.
-Then $\bcS $ possesses a stable model structure, such that the corresponding homotopy category $\bcT $ is a generalization of the above topological stable homotopy category, loc.cit.
-The advantage here is that Hovey's approach provides a general method for constructing of stable homotopy categories, equally appropriate in topology and in the motivic setting, when the initial model category $\bcC $ is nothing but the category of simplicial sheaves in the Nisnevich topology on the category of smooth schemes over a base field, see \cite{Jardine}.
+On the other hand, following \cite{Hovey2}, one can get a general method for constructing stable homotopy categories, equally appropriate in topology and in $\AF ^1$-homotopy theory, where the initial category $\bcC $ is nothing but the category of simplicial Nisnevich sheaves on smooth schemes over a base, see \cite{Jardine}.
+We start with a closed symmetric monoidal model category $\bcC $, which is, in addition, left proper and cellular, then take a cofibrant object $T$ in $\bcC $ and look at the category of symmetric $T$-spectra $\bcS $ over $\bcC $.
+This category $\bcS $ possesses a stable model structure, and the corresponding homotopy category $\bcT $ generalizes the topological stable homotopy category and the motivic one, loc.cit.
+A natural question is then how to extend the method of constructing positive model structures developed in topology to the level of generality, high enough to be applicable in motivic algebraic geometry, and in other reasonable settings.